Self-pity

-Description/ Definition
+Description

 The feeling of self-pity typically arises when an individual attributes failures to external factors perceived as uncontrollable.
+Psychologists note that self-pity is triggered by physical or mental suffering, though this suffering does not necessarily need to be severe or long-lasting.
+Moments of self-pity occur in everyone, but they play a significant role in insecure personality types—described by Eugen Kahn as oversensitive "thin-skinned" individuals, "bad losers".
+It is also closely linked to depression and melancholia.

-Although the primary focus of self-pity is on the self and one's own emotions, it has a strong interpersonal component as well.
-In addition to loneliness, subjects may also feel "envy, blame, anger, and hostility directed towards others".
+Although the primary focus of self-pity is on the self and one's own emotions, it has a strong interpersonal component.
+Individuals prone to self-pity focus on their failures, difficulties, and losses, often using it as an attempt to attract attention and sympathy.
+In addition to loneliness, subjects may feel envy, blame, anger, and hostility directed towards others.

-However, it is also very common for people suffering from self-pity to deflect criticism of themselves; they are usually incapable of self-reflection and blame their bad situation only on external factors, such as bad luck or other people's supposed resentment.
+It is common for people suffering from self-pity to deflect criticism.
+They are usually incapable of self-reflection and blame their bad situation only on external factors, such as bad luck or other people's supposed resentment.
 Self-pity is different from self-compassion, which consists of extending compassion to oneself in cases of failure or general suffering.

 Effects

-The research based on observation on self-pity is very slim, but the research that is available shows that self-pity can be an effect from a stressor of a dramatic event.
-It can also be shown that aspects of one's personality can affect one's self-pity.
-Although others initially respond to self-pity with empathic concern, the interpersonal effects of frequent expression of self-pity can be detrimental.
-Individuals who engage in pervasive self-pity may be more likely to be rejected by their peers and may commonly be perceived as querulous.
+Research based on observation of self-pity shows it can be an effect of a stressor from a dramatic event.
+Aspects of an individual's personality can also influence their self-pity.
+Psychologists note that relying on self-pity is a poor social strategy.
+Although others initially respond to self-pity with empathic concern, the interpersonal effects of frequent expression can be detrimental, and prolonged self-pity begins to repel others.
+Even in the case of chronic illnesses, society expects individuals to eventually accept their fate and stop complaining.

+Because individuals prone to self-pity expect more from society and loved ones than they can receive, the emotion is often accompanied by loneliness and bitterness, leading to constant frustration.
+Individuals who engage in pervasive self-pity may be rejected by peers and perceived as querulous.
+When self-pity leads to hostility, the individual may struggle to express this aggressiveness due to low self-confidence and fear of damaging relationships.
+As a result, the aggression is suppressed and redirected inward, or it manifests as thoughts of revenge for past events.